Loading...

 ~25k–45k

 This means that almost half of the candidates who reach the physical stage fail to clear the SSC GD PET PST.
 This data is not to discourage you but to give a reality check.
+So that you prepare for PET & PST stage well.
+By now, you must have understood the importance of it.
+Now, you need to know every thing about this stage of the SSC GD Selection Process.

 What is SSC GD Physical Efficiency Test (PET)?